kiddoray/DM-UDF/README.md

 ```

 ## Acknowledgement
-Our code is based on the [CAP-UDF](https://github.com/junshengzhou/CAP-UDF).We thank the authors for their contributions.
+Our code is based on the [CAP-UDF](https://github.com/junshengzhou/CAP-UDF).
+We thank the authors for their contributions.

 ## Citation
 If you find our code or paper useful, please consider citing

   @inproceedings{zhang2024learning,
     title={Learning Density Regulated and Multi-View Consistent Unsigned Distance Fields},
     author={Zhang, Rui and Xu, Jingyi and Yang, Weidong and Ma, Lipeng and Chen, Menglong and Fei, Ben},
     booktitle={ICASSP 2024-2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
     pages={8366--8370},
     year={2024},
-  organization={IEEE}}
+    organization={IEEE}
+  }